Q: What are your store hours?

 A: Mad Tack will gladly accept returns or exchanges within 30 days of original receipt.
 Items must be in new, unused condition, and still considered sellable.

-All sales are final on new helmets, used, and consignment items.
+All sales are final on new helmets, used, and consignment items, and Gift Cards.

 Q: How do I get my money back?